I am a forgotten Jew.

 We Jews from the Arab world picked up the pieces of our shattered lives after our hurried departures — in the wake of intimidation, violence, and discrimination — and moved on.
 We didn’t stand still, wallow in self-pity, or pass on our victim status to our children and children’s children.

 Some of us — somewhere between one-fourth and one-third of the total — chose to go elsewhere.

 Jews from the French-speaking Arab countries gravitated toward France and Quebec.
 Jews from Libya created communities in Rome and Milan.
-Egyptian and Lebanese Jews were sprinkled throughout Europe and North America, and a few resettled in Brazil.
+Egyptian and Lebanese Jews were sprinkled throughout Europe and North America, and some resettled in Brazil.
 Syrian Jews immigrated to the United States, especially New York, as well as to Mexico City and Panama City.
 And on it went.